sani2403/Clustering-Analysis-using-Unsupervised-ML/README.md

 2. Determine the optimal number of clusters.
 3. Visualize the clusters.

-The project is for The Sparks Foundation Internship for June24 batch.
+The project is for The Sparks Foundation Internship for the domain Data Science and Business Analytics June24 batch. the task 2 Prediction using Unsupervised ML
 #GRIPJUNE24 #TSF